metalabharvard/metalabharvard.github.io/_projects/nobodyslistening.md

 ---
-name: The Sound of Secrets [at] Fear and Loathing of the Online Self
+name: Nobody&#8217;s Listening [at] Fear and Loathing of the Online Self
 layout: project
 type: event
 year: 2017